People's Liberation Army Navy Coastal Defense Force: Structure

 Facilities for one CDMF battalion each are located in the north Subi Reef, south Subi Reef, Fiery Cross Reef, and Mischief Reef.

 Equipment

 Missiles

-In 2024, the PLANCDF was primarily armed with YJ-12B and YJ-62 missiles.
+As of 2024, the PLANCDF is primarily armed with YJ-12B and YJ-62 anti-ship missiles.

 TELs

 The Wanshan 2400 TEL carries three YJ-62s in cylindrical tubes.
 The Wanshan 2600 TEL carries three YJ-12Bs in square tubes.

 Firearms

 The QBZ-95 is used for base security.